yyaoisgood2021/HUB-screening/README.md

  	python scripts/prep_node_meta.py PR-LR/eligible_coordinates PR-LR/overlap_coords PR-LR/node_meta.0
  	```

- 	iii. run `PR` to build FCNs, and perform PR
+ 	iii. run all cells in `PR.ipynb` to build FCNs, and perform personalized PR.
+The PR results for all chromosomes will be generated in the folder `PR-LR/PR_scores/proc`.

 	iv. run `LR` to train a LR classifer for hub essentiality (you may want to modify the codes)